Granther/pavlov-webrcon/README.md

   - Medical On PropHunt with Funny Taunt mods

 ### How it works
-- Interacting with a Pavlov Server via RCON actually modifies the in-memory config
+- Interacting with a Pavlov Server via RCON actually modifies the in-memory config, this config is re-read when the server rotates, so if the only config in the Game.ini is the Map/Mods/Gamemode of the target, then the server will obey

+### Limitations
+- Manual control via the Admin login on the webUI is required for rotating the server, this is due to the fact that the pavlov server does not have a signal of some sort that tells a listening party that the server is/did rotate

+### Deploy
+- This can be deployed in a Docker container, env variables defined in .env_example must be defined in order for it to find the pavlov server
+- The Pavlov server must allow RCON on the port